 The U.S. Bureau of Labor Statistics (BLS) states that although high school graduates with sales experience may find entry-level positions, employers may favor applicants who have completed some college coursework or a degree (www.bls.gov).
 Aspiring broadcast marketing account executives may take courses in advertising, business administration and communications.
 Some colleges and universities may offer sales management programs with help students with selling techniques.

-Although the BLS doesn't provide specific career information for broadcast marketing account executives, it does note that job opportunities for advertising sales agents were expected to decrease 3% between 2014 and 2024 due to the decline in media outlets.
-The bureau also reports that as of May 2015 these professionals earned an annual median salary of $48,490.
+Although the BLS doesn't provide specific career information for broadcast marketing account executives, it does note that job opportunities for advertising sales agents were expected to decrease between 2018 and 2028 due to the decline in media outlets.
+The bureau also reports that as of May 2018 these professionals earned an annual mean salary of $63,360.

 Marketing directors working for broadcast stations seek out new income sources by working with account executives or other support staff.
 These professionals set budgets for each marketing strategy and oversee a staff to help execute their plans.